built-out/built-out/README.md

-# Aknowledge without first and foremost
+# Aknowledge without first and foremost.
 - 👋 Hi, I'm @owner
 - 🧞‍♂️ I'm mastering and recognize this more than itself
 - ✍ I'm play role ruling sort of things, hiring  and rent